paula-cristina-vaz/gitbook/README.md

 #### Audience

-This document is intended for developers that need to authenticate users and client applications in Farfetch Platform.
+This document is intended for developers that need to authenticate users and client applications in  Platform.

 <!--tree:start-->